 This 14 day spring adventure involves camping and hiking in Utah's spectacular high desert plateau.
-Areas visited will include Islands in the Sky and the Needles Districts of Canyonlands National Park & the Moab, Utah area.
-The course culminates in a 6 day wilderness canoe trip down the Stillwater Canyon of the Green River.
+We will explore Islands in the Sky and the Needles Districts of Canyonlands National Park, visit the lovely town of Moab, Utah, and experience a wilderness canoe trip down the Stillwater Canyon of the Green River.
 Students will reunite in the fall semester for classroom meetings, focusing on trip reflections, strategies for making a successful adjustment to the sophomore year, exploring careers of interest, and making connections with WVU faculty and staff that will aid students throughout their remaining college years.

 The SOAR program was developed to ease the transition from freshman to sophomore years, teach leadership and healthy living skills, facilitate self-growth, stimulate environmental awareness, foster social connections, and promote holistic student wellness and success.

 - Explore the beautiful desert Southwest

 - Develop lasting community with other WVU rising sophomores

 Enhance interpersonal skills such as trust, communication, conflict resolution,